tomka75/sp-dev-docs.de-de/docs/sp-add-ins/sharepoint-add-ins.md

       -  Install tools that are appropriate for your stack, if you don't already have them.

   - Get a developer account on Office 365 for testing and debugging purposes.
-For details, go to  [Set up a development environment for SharePoint Add-ins on Office 365](set-up-a-development-environment-for-sharepoint-add-ins-on-office-365.md), or if you already have an Office 365 subscription, you just need to  [create a Developer Site on it.](create-a-developer-site-on-an-existing-office-365-subscription.md).
+For details, go to  [Set up a development environment for SharePoint Add-ins on Office 365](set-up-a-development-environment-for-sharepoint-add-ins-on-office-365), or if you already have an Office 365 subscription, you just need to  [create a Developer Site on it.](create-a-developer-site-on-an-existing-office-365-subscription).

   - Your add-in will use SharePoint's REST/OData APIs to perform CRUD operations on SharePoint data:

-      - Find our explanatory documentation in the article  [Get to know the SharePoint 2013 REST service](get-to-know-the-sharepoint-2013-rest-service.md) and other articles to which it links.
+      - Find our explanatory documentation in the article  [Get to know the SharePoint REST service](get-to-know-the-sharepoint-2013-rest-service) and other articles to which it links.

-  - Find reference documentation at  [REST API reference for SharePoint 2013](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx).
+  - Find reference documentation at  [REST API reference for SharePoint](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx).

   - If you are not using Visual Studio, you have to create the add-in manifest file and the add-in package.
-For information, see  [Explore the app manifest structure and the package of a SharePoint Add-in](explore-the-app-manifest-structure-and-the-package-of-a-sharepoint-add-in.md).
+For information, see  [Explore the app manifest structure and the package of a SharePoint Add-in](explore-the-app-manifest-structure-and-the-package-of-a-sharepoint-add-in).
 There are a lot of time-saving advantages to using Visual Studio and Microsoft Office Developer Tools for Visual Studio to make your manifest and package.
 We recommend that you consider them, even if you use another tool to create the remote web application itself.
 The  [Community edition of Visual Studio](https://www.visualstudio.com/news/vs2013-community-vs.aspx) is free.

   - There are sample provider-hosted add-ins for some non-Microsoft languages and platforms in the  [OfficeDev section of GitHub](https://github.com/OfficeDev); for example,  [PHP-App-for-SharePoint](https://github.com/OfficeDev/PHP-App-for-SharePoint).

- **Note**  If you're a beginner at both SharePoint and web development, you'd benefit most by starting with the free course at Microsoft's Virtual Academy, or working through a book about SharePoint 2013 development.
+ **Note**  If you're a beginner at both SharePoint and web development, you'd benefit most by starting with the free course at Microsoft's Virtual Academy, or working through a book about SharePoint development.